bichanna/slap/README.md

 **WARNING!!
 THIS LANGUAGE IS IN DEVELOPMENT.
 ANYTHING CAN CHANGE AT ANY MOMENT.**

 SLAP stands for **Sl**ow **A**nd **P**owerless.
 And I hope to make it '**P**owerfull' someday.<br>
-SLAP is a dynamically and strongly typed, object-oriented programming language with the syntax of the C family.
+SLAP is a dynamically and strongly typed, object-oriented programming language with the syntax of the C family.<br>
+SLAP’s syntax is ordinary; it is not meant to be groundbreaking but rather to feel similar with a little bit of difference.

 ## TODO